-Satwinder Bains is an instructor in the Canada India Studies Program and the Director of the Centre for Indo Canadian Studies at the University of the Fraser Valley.
-Her research interest and expertise is in the field of cross-cultural education, immigration, Diaspora, race and anti-racism, and immigrant family settlement.
-Her work with South Asian families living in a cross-cultural world encompasses both abilities and disabilities of the family unit to manage the reality of living and functioning in a dominant culture.
-She has twenty-five years of work experience in community development and has worked extensively with women, youth and families from the South Asian community.
+Satwinder Bains is an Associate Professor in the Department of Social, Cultural and Media Studies, with the Canada India Studies Program and is the Director of the Centre for Indo Canadian Studies at the University of the Fraser Valley.
+Her research interest and expertise is n the field of cross-cultural education, immigration, Diaspora, race and anti-racism, and immigrant family settlement.
+Her work with South Asian families living in a cross-cultural world encompasses both abilities adn disabilities of the family unit to manage the reality of living and functioning in a dominant culture.
+She has extensive work experience in community development and has worked collaboratively with women, youth and families from the South Asian community.

 Yvon Dandurand is a criminologist with expertise in governance issues and development.
 In particular, his specialty is the field of rule of law, criminal justice policy and law reform.
 He works with partners in Canada and around the globe to develop tools that advance law reform in developing nations.
 His particular interests at present are in child protection, human trafficking, juvenile justice, organized crime, corruption, and prison reform.
 A lot of his recent work has focused on institutional development in post-conflict societies.

 Cherie Enns continued her research in urban and suburban planning, and the development of age-friendly cities with a focus on child-friendly development in India, Kenya and Abbotsford.
 Cherie has maintained membership as a standing member of the Canadian Institute of Planners and continued her work as a consultant, where she was instrumental in the development in the award-winning Harmony Flex-Housing Affordable Housing Project and the implementation of the Child and Youth Friendly Statement of Intention.